Are Christmas Trees Safe For My Dog?

 You love admiring your Christmas tree, but all the ornaments and lights probably look more like toys to your dog.
 So he might try to play with them — or even chew on your tree.

-But are Christmas trees bad for dogs, or is it OK if your dog takes a nibble?
+But are Christmas trees toxic to dogs, or is it OK if your dog takes a nibble?

 As pretty as your Christmas tree is, it can be dangerous if your dog eats it.